 Net Loss, the later of the two CFS reports, presents numerous studies that show farmers' yield performances for common crops did not depend on the use of neonicotinoid seed coatings.
-The studies were confirmed by comparing crop production in the European Union, which banned most neonicotinoid seed coatings in 2015.
-The performance of maize and oil seed rape (the two most widespread row crops) did not suffer.
-Subsequent crop production was actually higher than it was before the ban.
-The lack of economic justification for the prophylactic use of neonicotinoid-coated seeds for soybeans (the second most extensive planted U.S. crop after corn) was virtually uncontested based on the overwhelming weight of independent reviews.
+The studies were confirmed by comparing crop production in the European Union (EU), which banned most neonicotinoid seed coatings in 2015.
+The production of maize and oil seed rape (the two most widespread EU row crops) did not suffer after the ban.
+Subsequent production was actually higher than it was before the ban.

+The lack of economic justification for the prophylactic use of neonicotinoid-coated seeds for soybeans (the second most extensive planted U.S. crop after corn) is virtually uncontested based on the overwhelming weight of independent reviews.
 A detailed report on lack of performance came from EPA itself issued in 2015.
 The Biological and Economic Analysis Division (BEAD) confirmed the findings of other researchers: